LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

 This problem is multi-objective since several functions must be optimized.

+The goal is to balance a four-bar mechanism

 ##### Proposed algorithm

 Simplified version of Projected Gradient Descent, a deterministic and iterative algorithm based on the gradient vector direction.
 The optimization problem is multi-objective with bound constraints (also known as box constraints).